 A comprehensive data mining initiative was completed on April 8, 2026, approximately nine months after the breach was first discovered.

-The types of personal information exposed included names, dates of birth and Social Security information, among other data points.
+The types of personal information exposed included names, dates of birth, driver's licenses, financial account information, Social Security information and medical records.

 American Lending Center is offering affected individuals free identity theft protection services through IDX, a data breach and recovery services provider.
 Services include credit and CyberScan monitoring, a $1,000,000 insurance reimbursement policy and fully managed identity theft recovery services.